by Suzanne Grosser

 The wind might blow, but it never took everything you owned, away from you.
 And then it did.
 On the news, they called it a natural disaster, but it did not seem at all natural to you.

 People weren’t always nice, but people were basically good.
 Then you were raped, or stalked, or saw a friend murdered.
 You spent some time in Iraq, Afghanistan, or Vietnam, or the mean streets of the good ole USA.
 You went toe to toe with the devil, and he won.
 You saw evil in a stranger, in a friend, maybe in yourself.

 Or you might have grown up never feeling safe.
 Other people think the world is safe so you wonder what’s wrong with you.
 (Answer: nothing.)
 Children who see violence, in their home, in their neighborhood, up close and personal, should not think the world is a safe place.
 They know better.
 But they can heal, too.

 You were strong enough to survive your trauma.
 You are strong enough to beat PTSD and live a life of your choosing.

 You can heal.

-Once you’ve experienced trauma, your life changes.
+Once you have experienced trauma, your life changes.
 What you once believed was true, you now know is false.
 If you try to go back and pretend that it didn't happen, that you don't know any better, you will get sick.
 You will develop the symptoms of PTSD.
 You can't fool yourself.
 You know.
 And your life will never be the same.
 But that's okay.